-Raw financial figures only tell you so much, though.
+But their raw financial figures only tell you so much.
 Here are seven facts you might not know about the lucre the technology industry is rolling in.

 The five largest tech companies are collectively worth more than the entire economy of the United Kingdom.
 Investors value these companies at $3.5 trillion; the gross domestic product of the U.K. was $2.6 trillion in 2017, according to the International Monetary Fund .
 Only four national economies are larger than the combined tech giants: those of the U.S., China, Japan and Germany.

 The same five tech companies are worth more than the next 11 most valuable U.S. corporations, a list that includes JPMorgan Chase, Johnson & Johnson and Walmart.

 Apple makes roughly as much money every day as 2500 average U.S. households can expect to see in a year.
 That's $151 million, a figure calculated from the company's expected profit in the January-March quarter and the median household income of $57,230 reported by the Census Bureau .

 For a more prosaic comparison, Apple makes almost three times what ExxonMobil does; the oil giant had an average daily profit of $54 million last year.